greg-raven/Uncommon-Sense/_posts/2009-04-04-not-jokes-but-facts.md

 tag: 'Will Rogers'
 ---

-I don’t make jokes.
+I don't make jokes.
 I just watch the government and report the facts.